I've applied. Now what?

-After these dates, you can expect the following processing times:
+After submitting your application, you can expect the following processing times:

 - Supporting documents - 10 business days after they are received to be processed.
 Processing may take longer during peak periods* or if further document verification is required.

 - General admission application decisions - 10 business days after all required documents are received and processed.
-Applications received during peak periods may take longer for a decision.
-Admissions decisions will be posted in the application portal, and official letters will be sent via email.
+Applications received during peak periods* may take longer for a decision.
+Official letters will be sent via email.